Wang Yung-ching

-Wang Yung-ching (王永慶 (Ông Éng-khèng, Wáng Yǒngqìng); 18 January 1917 – 15 October 2008), also called YC Wang, was an entrepreneur who founded a large business empire in Taiwan.
+Wang Yung-ching (王永慶 (Ông Éng-khèng, Wáng Yǒngqìng); 18 January 1917 – 15 October 2008), also called YC Wang, was a Taiwanese businessman.
+He was best known for being the chairman of Formosa Plastics Corporation, one of Taiwan's foremost plastic manufacturing establishments until his retirement in June 2006, where he stepped down at the age of 89.

 In 2008, Forbes ranked him as the 178th richest person in the world with an estimated net worth of US$5.5 billion.

 Despite lacking any formal schooling beyond elementary school, he was ranked 2nd in the Forbes list of Taiwan's Richest in 2008.

 Early life and career

 Wang was born in Chyokutan jō, Shinden ku, Shinden shichō, Taihoku Chō (modern-day Chitan Village, Xindian District, New Taipei City) in then-Japan-ruled-Taiwan.

-In 1995 signed a contract with Marco Terragni (chairman of Italproducts) to create Inteplast, the biggest company in the world for the production of Cartonplast.
+In 1995, Wang signed a contract with Marco Terragni (chairman of Italproducts) to create Inteplast, the biggest company in the world for the production of Cartonplast.